CzakoiLevente/Docker-Heroes3/README.md

 Finally launch the game with button on the bottom left.

-If you want to add savegames, do all of the above, then go to the Saves folder in your host machine and go to `[your username]/.local/share/vcmi/Saves` and copy the saves.
+If you want to add savegames, do all of the above, then go to the Saves folder in your host machine and go to:
+`[your username]/.local/share/vcmi/Saves`
+and copy the saves.

 If you want to add maps copy them in the Maps folder, the container will see them.